RechieKho/video_cube/README.md

 The version of the library is the `git` hash or tag (if available) of the current commit.
 It is incorporated into the distributed files' name (as stated in the [`Cube` project structure](#cube-project-structure)).
+A macro `VERSION` is also defined when compiling.
 Unfortunately, the symbols of the library do not automatically incorporate the version.
 Given this dependency tree: